Colitis in cats: causes, symptoms and treatment

 Overview

 Colitis in cats occurs when the colon is inflamed, usually resulting in pain and discomfort.
 Colitis can either be chronic, lasting for long periods of time, or acute, occurring for just a few days and resolving on its own without treatment.
-One of the main symptoms of colitis is diarrhoea, or loose and watery stools.
+One of the main symptoms of colitis is diarrhoea, or loose and watery stools with mucus.

-Colitis is a complicated condition that requires an accurate diagnosis before effective treatment can commence.
+Chronic colitis can be a complex and frustrating condition to treat that may require frequent vet visits, with multiple diagnostics and treatment trials to arrive at anaccurate diagnosis and effective treatment to manage.
 Your vet will perform a physical examination and do a combination of tests to identify the cause.
 Treatment in most cases entails dietary modification and /or medication.
+More complex cases may involve faecal testing, abdominal imaging as endoscopic biopsy.

 Bow Wow Meow Pet Insurance can help protect you and your cat should an unexpected trip to the vet occur.